mohdkamran-khan/KAMRAN-portfolio/README.md

 ## 🚀 Features
 - Responsive design for desktop, tablet, and mobile
 - Interactive UI elements and animations
+- Page refresh survives preferred theme
 - Resume download functionality
 - Links to GitHub, LinkedIn, and other social profiles
 - Send e-mail to my inbox